Video Asset Manager logo

 In this guide, I’ll show you how to get started with Video Asset Manager.

 The goal is to help video editors and content creators analyze their personal b-roll libraries and create a shot list faster.
+There are plenty of AI tools for video editing across different jobs (cutting silence, audio cleanup, captioning, etc.), and VAM focuses specifically on the b-roll problem.

 VAM operates with a bring-your-own-API-keys model, which makes things more transparent and helps keep costs lower.